Aryabn61/LIC-SPICE-Sim/Current_mirror/README.md

 # **DC Analysis :**
 ![dcc1](https://github.com/user-attachments/assets/657a9148-6e8e-40ba-827e-a6330b54645d)

+I<sub>ref</sub> = 0.13875 mA.
+In order to determine the current value based on the specified ratio, the W/L values for  M2 and M3 are 9um/180nm and 9um/180nm, nd M1 is 3um/180nm respectively.
+Since Vin is chosen to be in the saturation range, the value that is provided is 0.8566 V.

 ![dc1](https://github.com/user-attachments/assets/14391144-8b51-403c-9b9c-5363a40fdfd3)

 # **Transient Analysis :**
 ![trcc1](https://github.com/user-attachments/assets/13678852-1123-4151-950b-cec60bf80b77)
+- Change the input voltage to sine and change the amplitude to 50 mV , frequency to 1 kHz and offset voltage to 0.8566 V.
+- Click on run command.
+- Select transient analysis and choose 10 ms for stop time.
+- Click on ok.
+**OUTPUT :**
 ![tr1](https://github.com/user-attachments/assets/66b97c0a-8b8d-41b1-8ee3-7d4b9987d403)
+**Result :**\
+  The expected gain was greater than or equal to 10 V/V and the obtained gain is 13.167 V/V.\
 # **AC Analysis :**

 ![acc1](https://github.com/user-attachments/assets/75d335b9-82e0-4163-b028-5962f52e496a)
+**Procedure :**
+- Change the V<sub>in</sub> to AC and set AC amplitude to 1.
+- Click on run simulation and choose AC analysis.
+- Select type of sweep to decade , frequency range to 0.1 - 1 THz.
+- Click on Ok.
+**OUTPUT :**
 ![ac1](https://github.com/user-attachments/assets/a796e1a0-fe17-4325-8314-fa81e533276c)

 |  Parameter    | Theory value | Practical value |